Cinderwall Lowlands

 Devil’s Lantern

-TIn the beginning of time, when Crudilex was new, the creator of existence, Nin-Iv, placed upon its face three structures: The God’s Lantern, a home for the sacred; Atlantis, a home for the mortal; and The Devil's Lantern, the home for the damned.
-Each of these cataclysmic structures was immense, able to be occupied by even the grandest of giant beings of Crudilex.
+In the beginning of time, when Crudilex was new, the creator of existence, Nin-Iv, placed upon its face three structures: The God’s Lantern, a home for the sacred; Atlantis, a home for the mortal; and The Devil's Lantern, the home for the damned.
+Each of these Colossal structures were so immense they were able to be occupied by even the grandest of giant beings of Crudilex.
 The Devil's Lantern, like its sister structures, is nearly 1,000 feet tall, with enormous passageways made of flawless stone.
-No hammer or chisel ever touched these structures, as they were placed by the ultimate creator.

-The Devil's Lantern stands on an island that, long ago, was a pinnacle connecting to the greater continent of Cinderwall.
-However, during the Holy Crusades of the Brazen, the region was besieged for six months.
-Endless volleys of unforgiving, unrelenting, sacred, and zealous attacks, all attempting to topple the Lantern, left only the ground below it remaining.
+It stands on an island that, long ago, was a pinnacle connecting to the greater continent of Cinderwall.
+However, during one of the many Holy Crusades of the Brazen, the region was besieged for six months.
+Endless volleys of unforgiving, unrelenting, zealous attacks, all attempting to topple the Devil’s Lantern, left only the ground below it remaining.
 Placed by the first god, the structure and the land that holds it are completely invulnerable.
-The Crusade succeeded in driving out and converting the site, making its use by the Infernal Legion impossible.
-Today, it stands, rising from the boiling sea—immense, indestructible, imposing, and completely devoid of devils.
-Pilgrims of the Crusade and disgraced knights sent to be forgotten are all who walk its momentous halls.
+The crusade succeeded in driving out their enemies and converting the site to their own ends, making its use by the Infernal Legion impossible.
+Today, it stands, rising from the boiling sea, indestructible, imposing, and completely devoid of devils.
+Pilgrims of the crusade and disgraced knights sent to be forgotten are now all who walk its momentous halls.